Mr-Thiol/mr-thiol.github.io/index.md

 ## 24.12.16
 🥺<br>
-Attempt to add a logo for the website.<br>
+Attempt to add a logo to the website.<br>
 1 Hydrogen atom, 1 R group and 2 Lone Pairs! <br>
 Bring me the proton!
 Set me free! 🧪
 > Therefore, with the blessing of Heaven, there is nothing unfavorable.